AlphaZuluLima/PersonalWiki/MacBook_setup.md

 ### Install xcode-select (this takes about 30 minutes)
 This is a prerequisite for installing Homebrew.

-In a Terminal session, type the following command:
+In a Terminal session, enter the following command:
 ```
 xcode-select --install
 ```